sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 ## External Stakeholders

-This stakeholders will vary by customer depending on their organizational structure, needs, and processes.
+These stakeholders will vary by customer depending on their organizational structure, needs, and processes.
 Still, external stakeholders can largely be broken down into the below categories.

 - Project Champion - usually an internal leader invested in distributing Sourcegraph to developers
 - Project Team - developers, admins, DevX team members, etc. dedicated to standing up Sourcegraph